Musicals101.com

 Costume designer

-This versatile artist made his mark creating atmospheric costumes for the original Broadway productions of Oklahoma (1943), Carousel (1945) and Bloomer Girl (1947).
-He received Tony Awards for Bless You All (1951) and Hazel Flagg (1953), and his costumes were seen in such musicals as Two's Company (1952), Take Me Along (1959) and Bye, Bye, Birdie (1960), among many others.
-White also worked on many Hollywood films, including the musicals Up In Arms (1944) and There’s No Business Like Show Business (1954).
-Some of his most fanciful designs appeared in producer Michael Todd's all-star epic Around the World in Eighty Days (1956).
+This versatile designer made his mark creating atmospheric costumes for the original Broadway productions of Oklahoma (1943), Carousel (1945) and Bloomer Girl (1947).
+He received Tony Awards for Bless You All (1951) and Hazel Flagg (1953), and his costumes were also seen in Two's Company (1952), Take Me Along (1959) and Bye, Bye, Birdie (1960), among many others.
+White worked on many Hollywood films, including the musicals Up In Arms (1944) and There's No Business Like Show Business (1954).
+Some of his most fanciful designs appeared in producer Michael Todd's all-star screen epic Around the World in Eighty Days (1956).
 Many of White's original costume sketches are preserved in the Museum of the City of New York's theatre collection.

 White, Onna